caorenzhi/Filos/Filos light white paper.md

 Integrating Web 3 DeFi and NFT data into the pipeline, and reward users for providing data

+- [ ] Access the on-chain data and NFT data
+- [ ] Launch the "contribute to earn" that users can provide data and earn tokens
+- [ ] Improve the product and pipeline, and be ready for the fully decentralized mainnet
+- [ ] Launch the bot for trading

 (5). **Alan Turing Era**

 <img width="224" alt="image" src="https://user-images.githubusercontent.com/22382662/181383871-e8190984-245a-484d-939a-f8bb0170a61b.png">

 Decentralize all data in Web 3!

+- [ ] Mainnet to decentralize the data, it will be on the blockchain

 (6). **Yoshua Bengio Era** (Turing award for AI)